AndrewAndreevich/XR/_pages/about.md

 [Real-Time Render Engine](/XR-110/rtre/)

+Dividing into groups is necessary in order to fit the entire course into a short period of time, not to make the groups too large (no more than 3-4 people) for your comfort, and also to give experience in the interaction of different development departments.
+It is important to understand that this course is introductory, in result all groups will work on the same project, looking at it from different points of view.
+However, regardless of the program you choose, recordings of classes in other areas will be available to you and you will be able to view them as they are published or after completing the course.

 In the next stage, these groups will be transformed into teams that will implement a prototype for a real project.
 Within this framework, it will be necessary to interact with external artists - "clients", use a version control system, and project management system.
 The final stage will be a presentation - exhibition.

 #### The main topics to be covered in this course include: